 While some of us might be saving more when it comes to eating out, gas, social spending and entertainment, it is likely that your groceries have been costing you more than usual lately.

-In a recent questionnaire, the Canadian digital flyer app reebee found that ~48% of respondents are making fewer trips to the grocery store, but buying more each time they go.
+In a recent questionnaire, the Canadian digital flyer app reebee found that ~48% of respondents make fewer trips to the grocery store but buy more each time they go.

 There is no question that COVID-19 has left many Canadians in financially uncertain situations.
 Nearly 3 in 10 Canadians report that the pandemic has affected their ability to meet financial obligations such as rent, mortgage payments, or groceries.
 Also, it is not clear how much grocery prices will rise as we continue to social distance.

 This is why reebee has put together some simple tips for saving on groceries amid COVID-19.
 Despite shifts in the retail landscape, reebee is proud still to offer its users access to hundreds of digital flyers so you can get the deals you need to save on groceries.

 5 Ways to Save on Groceries during COVID19

 - Make a list.
 Research indicates that we are less likely to “impulse buy” when we stick to a prepared shopping list.
 Planning your meals and what groceries you will need ahead of time is also a great way to limit the amount of time spent in the store.
 Reebee’s Shopping List feature allows you to browse and save your favourite offers, helping you save both time and money.

 2. Take advantage of deals.
 Why pay full price when you don’t have to?
 You can significantly reduce your grocery spending just by browsing sales ahead of time and building your menu based on available offers.
 Using reebee, a family of four can save around $3978 per year on groceries.